IExistifNot/pixeleon/README.md

 ## Requirements

 Pixeleon is designed specifically for CodeHS’s Brython environment.
-Make sure you have a CodeHS account to run and deploy your Pixeleon-based projects.
+Make sure you have a CodeHS account to run and deploy your Pixeleon-based projects, or have Brython set up in an HTML file.
+Tutorial here: [Brython Outside of CodeHS](https://codehs.com/tutorial/joianderson/how-to-use-python-graphics-on-your-website)

 ---